 A central focus of our research is the study of links between language, identity, and group dynamics.
 Our assumption is that people’s language provides a window into how they see themselves, their own groups, and the groups around them.
-In our lab, we use a range of interdisciplinary methods including surveys, experiments, natural language analysis, and big data analysis of social media data to study questions like:
+In our lab, we use a range of interdisciplinary methods including surveys, experiments, natural language analysis, and big data analysis of social media data.

 Related papers: